jamieweb/bthub5-devicelist/README.md

 No form of authentication is required since all of the information needed can be loaded directly from the homepage.
 There is no need to log into with an administrator password.

-Download and output the source HTML of the router control panel homepage.
+Download and output the source HTML of the router control panel homepage:

     curl -s 192.168.1.254

 Replace all less than signs with a newline character.
-This splits the messy single-lined table into multiple lines, making it much more manageable.
+This splits the messy single-lined table into multiple lines, making it much more manageable:

     tr "<" "\n"

 Filter the output to only lines containing this text.
-All of the data that is needed is contained within cells like this.
+All of the data that is needed is contained within cells like this:

     grep "TD class=\"bt_border\" align=LEFT valign=MIDDLE width=\"2[35]%\">"

-Filter out unwanted text and add newline characters to the end of some lines.
+Filter out unwanted text and add newline characters to the end of some lines:

     sed -e "s/^TD class=\"bt_border\" align=LEFT valign=MIDDLE width=\"2[35]%\">//; s/&nbsp;//; s/2.4 GHz Wireless:/2.4 GHz Wireless:\n/; s/5 GHz Wireless:/\n5 GHz Wireless:\n/; s/Ethernet:/Ethernet:\n/; s/USB:/\nUSB:\n/"

-Filter out lines containing MAC addresses, as well as the lines both before and after.
+Filter out lines containing MAC addresses, as well as the lines both before and after:

     grep -B 1 -A 1 [0123456789abcdef][0123456789abcdef]:[0123456789abcdef][0123456789abcdef]

 Replace all newline characters with a space.
-This results with the entire output been on one line.
+This results with the entire output been on one line:

     tr '\n' ' '

 Replace the double dashes encapsulated by spaces with a newline character.
-This results in each device entry having its own line.
+This results in each device entry having its own line:

     sed -e s/" -- "/"\n"/g

 Replace spaces with underscores.
-This is useful as it makes handling the data in an array much easier.
+This is useful as it makes handling the data in an array much easier:

     tr ' ' '_'

 The final output of the above is saved into the array "devices".

 Construct an array using the contents of file known-devices.txt.
-On first run, this will throw a file not found error.
+On first run, this will throw a file not found error:

     mapfile -t known < known-devices.txt

 Construct an array consisting any entires that are only contained within the arrays once.
-This will either be new devices, or devices that have previously been connected but currently are not.
+This will either be new devices, or devices that have previously been connected but currently are not:

     diff=(`echo ${known[@]} ${devices[@]} | tr ' ' '\n' | sort | uniq -u`)

 Print out entries that are not present in the list of known devices.
 This will only be new/unknown devices (or devices that have changed configuration, such as a new hostname or IP address).
-This output is saved to the known-devices.txt file for use next time the script runs.
+This output is saved to the known-devices.txt file for use next time the script runs:

     echo ${devices[@]} ${diff[@]} | tr ' ' '\n' | sort | uniq -D | uniq | tee -a known-devices.txt